 3. Clean the dishwasher on a regular basis, including the filters, spray arms, and any other sections that may accumulate food particles or trash.

-4. To assist avoid food particles from being trapped in the filters or other sections of the dishwasher, run the dishwasher with a full load.
+4. To avoid food particles from being trapped in the filters or other sections of the dishwasher, run the dishwasher with a full load.

 6. If you find any residual aromas in the dishwasher, try removing them with a mix of equal parts water and white vinegar.